macloo/python-adv-web-apps/docs/_build/html/_sources/flask_db3.rst.txt

 Recall that ``form1`` was passed to the template in the route function.

 Lines 48–57 handle the ``flash()`` messages that are written *if the form is submitted with invalid data.* The way this section of code works is explained in `this tutorial <https://pythonprogramming.net/flash-flask-tutorial/>`_.

+If the page was just opened and the form is empty, unfilled, then there are no ``flash()`` messages.

 Update a record
 ---------------